 If you have a fussy eater in the household, don’t give up hope.

 If a certain food is disliked, don’t ban it entirely from the house.
-Instead try offering it in different forms.
-For example, people who dislike the texture of broccoli often find it more palatable in a sauce or soup, and others who say they hate tomatoes find they love it as pasta sauce!
+Instead, try offering it in different forms.
+For example, people who dislike the texture of broccoli often find it more palatable in a sauce or soup.
+Similarly, others who say they hate tomatoes find they love it as a pasta sauce!

 Children’s tastes often change as they grow older, so keep positively trying and introducing the foods in a different way and soon they may realise they like it!

 If your child is super fussy and won’t even allow a fruit or vegetable to sit in its recognisable form on the plate, ‘hide’ it.
 Blend it into soups, pasta sauces, dressings, or chop the veggies super finely into dishes like lasagne.
 Maybe whip up a fruit smoothie (and sneak in some greens!), or make fruity ice cream using avocado and coconut as a base.